Tug Wave Surfing on Puget Sound

 - We’ll shoot video or stills of your experience.

-Who Should Take This Class?
 Intermediate to advanced paddlers who are comfortable paddling on open water with previous surfing experience.
 Tug waves are harder to catch than freighter waves and require more skill.
 We catch these waves a half mile offshore and rides can last as long as a half mile on a good day.
-OC’s, sea kayaks and surf ski’s are best to catch these deep water waves.
+Racing or downwinding Sups as well as OC’s, sea kayaks and surf ski’s are best to catch these deep water waves.
 Must be able to paddle 3-4 miles with ease in rough conditions.

 We can’t guarantee waves.
 Tug waves can be fickle.
 On no wave days I’ll teach you the strokes we commonly use in surfing or bombproof your current skills.
 Three core strokes will increase your wave count both here and on the coast.
 We’ll cover self-rescue, water safety and rescues for rough water conditions and where to find and how to forecast tug and freighter waves.
 We offer one free followup class for students who don’t catch a wave during their first class.